How to Open an Intestate Estate in North Carolina

 1. Detailed Answer

 When someone dies without a valid will, North Carolina law treats their assets as an intestate estate.
 To distribute those assets, you must open a formal probate proceeding.
-In North Carolina, you start by filing a petition for administration with the Clerk of Superior Court in the county where the decedent lived.
+In North Carolina, you start by applying for letters of administration with the Clerk of Superior Court in the county where the decedent was domiciled at death.

 Here’s what you need to do:

-• File the Petition: The prospective personal representative files a Petition for Administration in the Clerk of Superior Court’s office.
+- File the Petition: The prospective personal representative applies for letters of administration in the Clerk of Superior Court’s office.
 See G.S.
-28A-10-1.
+28A-4-1 and G.S.
+28A-6-1.

-• Inventory and Appraisal: Within 90 days of appointment, you file an inventory of the estate’s assets under G.S.
-28A-21.
+- Inventory and Appraisal: Within 3 months of appointment, you file an inventory of the estate’s assets under G.S.
+28A-20-1.

 2. Key Steps at a Glance

-• File Petition for Administration in the proper county.
+- Apply for letters of administration in the proper county.

 Opening an intestate estate involves precise steps to protect heirs and comply with North Carolina law.
 If you need help guiding you through this process, reach out to Pierce Law Group’s experienced attorneys.